Sunday, June 15, 2025

 Would I recommend this book to others NO

-Would I read other books by this Author Maybe
+Would I read other books by this author YES

 Summary: